Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ##### **Environment Setup**

 - Install the HDF5 tool to support the operator dump function.
-For details about how to install the tool, see [HDF5 Compilation and Installation](#hdf5-compilation-and-installation)。
+For details about how to install the tool, see [HDF5 Compilation and Installation](#hdf5-compilation-and-installation).

   To use the operator precision comparison function, Install the HDF5 tool in both the NPU and GPU environments.
 Otherwise, install it only in the NPU environment.

 - Install the Ascend PyTorch framework that supports the dump function.
 Modify the **build.sh** script before compilation.
-For details about other operations, see the *PyTorch Installation Guide*.
+For details about other operations, see the *[PyTorch Installation Guide](https://gitee.com/ascend/pytorch/blob/master/docs/en/PyTorch%20Installation%20Guide/PyTorch%20Installation%20Guide.md)*.

   - Install PyTorch in the NPU environment.

     Add the `USE_DUMP=1` field to the **build.sh** script before compilation.

     ```bash
     DEBUG=0 USE_DISTRIBUTED=1 USE_HCCL=1 USE_MKLDNN=0 USE_CUDA=0 USE_NPU=1 BUILD_TEST=0 USE_NNPACK=0 USE_DUMP=1 python"${PY_VERSION}" setup.py build bdist_wheel